phamthi1812/online-endpoint-summaries/README.md

 #### For SPO-Sampling:

 - Ground Truth Summary Size for FedShop200 is 5800 and LargeRDFBench is 6070
-- WARNING: It may converge but will take long time!!!
+- WARNING: It may converge but will take very long time!!!

     ```bash
   java OnlineSummary --dataset pathToTDB2dataset --create_summary pathToNewSummary --GT groundtruth --spo --sampling
     ```
 #### For WA without Sampling:

-- This is equivalent with executing the query to build the summary => It may takes very long time to finish!
+- This is equivalent with executing the query to build the summary => It may takes very long time to finish TOO!

     ```bash
   java OnlineSummary --dataset pathToTDB2dataset --query pathToQuery --create_summary pathToNewSummary --wa